 McPherson Model 251MX aberration corrected flat field spectrometer uses spherical substrate gratings with aspheric wave-front recording for an aberration corrected, high resolution spectrometer working through the soft x-ray region.
 Ideal for soft x-ray, extreme UV (EUV) and vacuum ultraviolet analysis.
 The long focal length and straight spectral lines provide excellent spectral resolution.
-Three different high quality gratings are readily available and to match your energy range of interest.
+High quality gratings are readily available and to match your energy range of interest.
 The Model 251MX is ideal for direct detection XUV sensitive CCD detectors for fast, easy high-energy spectra.
 Microchannel plate (MCP) intensifiers are available for systems that require gating or when the fundamental wavelength in HHG experiments should be rejected.

 |Optical Design||McPherson Model 251MX Spectrograph|

 |Focal Plane Length||~25mm|

 |Angle of Incidence||87 degrees (< 3 degrees grazing)|

 |Grating Mount||2-position, adjustable in vacuum|